-Principle 15 - Shareholders' Participation at Annual General Meetings
+Shareholders' Participation at Annual General Meeting

-The Articles of Association of the Company provides for voting in person at Annual General Meetings of the Company.
-The Chairman of the various Board Committees as well as the External Auditors are present to address questions raised by Shareholders at the Annual General Meetings.
+The Articles of Association of the Company provide for voting in person and by proxy at the Annual General Meeting of the Company.
+The Chairman of the various Board Committees as well as the External Auditors are present to address questions or feedback raised by Shareholders at the Annual General Meeting including those pertaining to the proposed resolutions before the resolutions are voted on.